 To review current and past environmental studies for this project phase, click here.

-The Foothill Gold Line from Pasadena to Azusa broke ground on June 26, 2010 and will be completed in September 2015, when it will be turned over to Metro for testing and pre-revenue service.
-Three design-build teams have been hired to finalize design and construct the 11.5-mile project.
+The Foothill Gold Line from Pasadena to Azusa broke ground on June 26, 2010 and was completed on time and on budget on September 23, 2015.
+At that time it was turned over to Metro for pre-revenue service.

 Submitting a Claim